-This top acne treatment is now a popular solution in treating acne scars, especially when you’re just at home.
+This top acne scar treatment is now a popular solution for treating acne scars.
 Microneedling helps reduce the appearance of your acne scars by breaking down the old tissues and remodeling your skin with a new batch of collagen and elastin fibers.

-This acne treatment also increases collagen production and healing factors, which might cause trauma to the skin.
+This acne treatment also stimulates collagen production and healing factors.
 Your collagen is an essential protein that helps give your skin a youthful look.